High Dimensional Gaussian Graphical Regression Models with Covariates: Introduction

-Though the literature on graphical models has been readily growing \citep[see, for example,][]{meinshausen2006high,yuan2007model,friedman2008sparse,peng2009partial}, few systematic frameworks permit subject-specific graphical model estimation, especially when both response variables and external covariates are high-dimensional.
-Recently, \cite{yin2011sparse,li2012sparse,cai2012covariate,chen2016asymptotically} considered covariate dependent Gaussian graphical models, wherein the mean of the nodes depends on covariates, while the network structure is constant across all of the subjects. \cite{guo2011joint, danaher2014joint} jointly estimated several group-specific Gaussian graphical models, where the graph structure is allowed to vary with discrete external covariates; these approaches can only handle a small number of groups. \cite{liu2010graph} proposed a graph-valued regression, which partitions the covariate space into several subspaces and fits separate Gaussian graphical models for each subspace using graphical lasso.
-This approach can only accommodate a small number of subspaces.
-Moreover, it is difficult to interpret the relationship between the covariates and the graphical models, as even the adjacent covariate subspaces may differ much. \cite{cheng2014sparse} considered a conditional Ising model for binary data where the log-odds is modeled as a linear function of external covariates. \cite{kolar2010sparse} considered a nonparametric approach for conditional covariance estimation.
-However, their approach only permits one external covariate, which must be continuous. \cite{ni2019bayesian} considered a conditional DAG model that allows the graph structure to vary with a finite number of discrete or continuous covariates.
-They assumed the ordering of the nodes is known a priori, which may not be always justifiable.
+Though the literature on graphical models has been steadily growing \citep[for example,][]{meinshausen2006high,yuan2007model,friedman2008sparse,peng2009partial,fan2009network,xie2020identifying}, relatively few frameworks permit subject-specific graphical model estimation {with theoretical justifications}.
+Several works \citep{rothman2010sparse,yin2011sparse,li2012sparse,lee2012simultaneous,cai2012covariate,JMLR:v17:16-004,chen2016asymptotically} considered covariate-dependent Gaussian graphical models, wherein the mean of the nodes depends on covariates, while the network structure is constant across all of the subjects. \cite{guo2011joint} and \cite{danaher2014joint} jointly estimated several group-specific Gaussian graphical models, where the graph structure is allowed to vary with discrete covariates; \cite{liu2010graph} proposed a graph-valued regression, which partitions the covariate space into several subspaces and fits separate Gaussian graphical models for each subspace using graphical lasso. {As noted by \cite{cheng2014sparse}, it may be} difficult to interpret the relationship between the covariates and the graphical models, as even the adjacent covariate subspaces may differ much. \cite{kolar2010sparse} considered a nonparametric approach for conditional covariance estimation {with continuous covariates}. \cite{cheng2014sparse} considered a conditional Ising model for binary data where the log-odds is modeled as a linear function of external covariates. \cite{ni2019bayesian} considered a conditional DAG model that allows the graph structure to vary with a finite number of discrete or continuous covariates, {and assumed a known hierarchical ordering of the nodes.
+Such pre-knowledge may not always be available in practical settings.}